Chau Cham-son: Death

 Chau Cham-son died on 9 October 2023, at the age of 91.

 Awards and honours

-Besides the Bronze Wolf, he received Scouting awards from the United Kingdom and Thailand.
+Chau is awarded the Bronze Wolf Award in 1990.
 He was awarded the APR Scout Medallion (1986) and the APR Distinguished Service Award (1995).

-Chau was a Vice President of the Scout Association of Hong Kong since his retiring from the post of Chief Commissioner in 1997.
 He was also a holder of Long Service Medal with four stars signifying he has served faithfully for no less than 55 years as an adult leader of Hong Kong Scouts.